JetBrains/Qodana/topics/custom-profiles.md

 ## Examples

 Here you can find several examples of profile configuration.
+The [](inspection-profiles.md#Set+up+a+profile) section explains how to run your profile while inspecting code.

 ### Create a profile from scratch